homoastricus/transrecursivegrowth/README.md

 ## 📄 Official Paper

-The full peer-style research manuscript is provided in: /files/TRT_en.pdf or /files/TRT_en.docx
+The full peer-style research manuscript is provided in: /books/TRT_en.docx

 It contains: